Fivell/policies/source/sections/14-disposable_media_policy.md

 ## 14.2 Disposable Media Policy

 1. All removable media is restricted, audited, and is encrypted.
-2. Datica assumes all disposable media in its Platform may contain ePHI, so it treats all disposable media with the same protections and disposal policies.
+2. Versionista assumes all disposable media in its Platform may contain ePHI, so it treats all disposable media with the same protections and disposal policies.
-3. All destruction/disposal of ePHI media will be done in accordance with federal and state laws and regulations and pursuant to the Datica's written retention policy/schedule.
+3. All destruction/disposal of ePHI media will be done in accordance with federal and state laws and regulations and pursuant to the Versionista's written retention policy/schedule.
 Records that have satisfied the period of retention will be destroyed/disposed of in an appropriate manner.
 4. Records involved in any open investigation, audit or litigation should not be destroyed/disposed of.
 If notification is received that any of the above